-Calling all lemon lovers!
-This Glazed Lemon Cake is sure to satisfy your sweet tooth.
-A sunny lemon cake is topped with a simple lemon glaze for the ultimate sweet and tart sand oh so lemony cake!
+Calling all lemon lovers! 💛 Glazed Lemon Cake is sure to satisfy your sweet tooth.
+This sunny lemony cake is topped with a simple lemon glaze for the ultimate lemony treat!

 Nothing works better than bribing your teenage daughter with the promise of Starbucks.